In this guide, we will teach you about core features of Unless - how to use goals, audiences, and how to personalize a page or smart add-on.

 Before you start personalizing, take a moment to define your use case.
 You should think about three aspects:

 An audience, or better yet, an audience segment, is a group of visitors who have something in common.
 The hardest part about creating an audience is to define who should be part of it.
-With 30+ data points to choose from, this step can be a bit overwhelming, so start with something simple, for example, an audience based on location.
-To learn more about the different options, check out this guide about audiences.
+With 30+ data points to choose from, this step can be a bit overwhelming, so instead of building your own audience, you can also get started with one of the default audiences.

 It's an extremely powerful feature since it gives Unless a memory.
-For example, if someone clicks on an ad for salty snacks today and organically comes back to this website tomorrow, Unless will remember that this visitor has a preference for salty snacks.
+For example, if a ClassTag visitor is identified as a parent today and organically comes back to the website in a week, Unless will remember that this person is a parent.
 Another example would be lifecycle stages.
 If you send your users different emails based on lifecycle stage (or lead value, or other criteria), Unless could pick up this information and create audiences around it (learn more).

 Once you have defined your first audience, you can personalize your website for it.
 For this, switch to the tab Personalization.

 If you aren’t sure which pages to personalize, your homepage, landing pages, and checkout pages are always good choices.
-You can also take a look at your analytics data to see which pages are your most popular ones.
-If you're wondering what to personalize, headlines, images, the value proposition, the call-to-action, and smart add-ons are a good way to start.
+You can also take a look at your analytics data to find some more inspiration.
+If you're wondering what to personalize, headlines, images, the value proposition, and the call-to-action are a good way to start.

 Now, it’s time to edit our personalization.
 At first, the page will look exactly like the original one.
-Through the editor, we can start changing it.
+Through the editor, you can start changing it.

-With this personalization we kept it simple - we only changed the headline and the CTA.
+With this personalization for ClassTag we kept it simple - we only changed the headline to make it more relevant for Parents.
 When you're finished editing the page, hit the ‘publish’ icon, and click the "back" arrow to switch back to the Unless dashboard.